symfony/symfony-docs/components/cache/introduction.rst

 Before starting to use the Cache component, it's important that you learn the meaning of some key concepts:

-* **Item**, a single key/value pair stored in the cache.
-They key is the unique identifier of the item and cannot be changed.
-The value can be changed at any time and it can contain any value which can be serialized by PHP;
+* **Item**, a single unit of information stored as a key/value pair, where the key is the unique identifier of the information and the value is its contents;
 * **Pool**, a logical repository of cache items.
 All cache operations (saving items, looking for items, etc.) are performed through the pool.
 Applications can define as many pools as needed.